 Note: Clearly, the Taylor frozen approximation may come to its limit for 30 s rate observations as used.
-Further, ZWD correspond to mapped slant delay to the vertical, i.e., a sort of WV mean in a cone dependent on the cutoff chosen for processing the observations.
-The strong agreement between the theoretical model and the estimated values gives us confidence in the validity of this approximation.
-For further discussion, see (Wheelon, 2001) (Chapter 6).
-Using slant delays could be an alternative, but this would result in short, highly noisy time series, complicating the estimation process.
+Further, ZWD correspond to mapped slant delay to the vertical, i.e., a sort of WV mean in a cone dependent on the cutoff the estimation process.
 Another option might be to reduce the temporal resolution to 1 s, but not all stations are equipped for this, and additional white noise may be introduced and filtered accordingly.
-We account for these limitations in our interpretation.
+We account for these